fmagrini/bayes-bay/README.md

 is a self-contained unit.
 This design facilitates the integration of various forward solvers and data sets, promoting the simultaneous use of multiple data types in the considered inverse problem.

+## Documentation

+For comprehensive guides and examples on using BayesBay, make sure to check out our [documentation](https://bayes-bay.readthedocs.io/en/latest/).

 ## Development tips

 - To set up development environment: